ppy/osu-wiki/wiki/People/Beatmap_Nomination_Group/en.md

 Beatmap Nomination Group
 ========================

 The **Beatmap Nomination Group**, more commonly referred to as the BNG, is a group in charge of [beatmap nomination](/wiki/Submissions/Beatmap_Ranking_Procedure).
-Individual members are commonly referred to as BNs, or Beatmap Nominators.
+Individual members are commonly referred to as Beatmap Nominators, or BNs.
 This group has undergone many changes recently.
 As of 22.
 August 2014, they are no longer a part of the staff, revoking their chat moderation in-game, red name in-game, and on the forums.
 The most recent change was on 01.
-February 2015 when the team was changed from Beatmap Appreciation Team to Beatmap Nominator Group.
+February 2015 when the team was changed from *Beatmap Appreciation Team* to *Beatmap Nominator Group*.

 Roles and Responsibilities
 --------------------------